Mr. Opportunity

 Mr. Opportunity (sometimes referred to as "Mr. O.") was an animated character used in marketing by American Honda Motor Company, a subsidiary of Honda Motors.
 From 2004 until 2011, he appeared in Honda advertisements as their mascot during the annual Honda Clearance event.
-Mr. Opportunity informed viewers (or listeners if it was on the radio) about the deals being offered by Honda during the model year-end clearance event.
+Mr. Opportunity informed viewers (or radio listeners) about the deals offered by Honda during the model year-end clearance event.
 His typical tagline is “I’m Mr. Opportunity, [knocks on “glass” or microphone] and I'm knockin'!”
 Although more recent commercials didn't always use this tagline, a neutral thumping sound was used for television instead of a screen knock reflecting the fact that LCD televisions had become more prevalent among viewers.

-In 2010, for unknown reasons, Honda began a campaign referencing 'Opportunity is knocking', but the commercials aired without Mr. Opportunity appearing at all.
+In 2010, for unknown reasons, Honda began a campaign referencing 'Opportunity is knocking', but the commercials aired without Mr. Opportunity appearing.
 Several weeks into the campaign, Mr. Opportunity began making on-screen appearances; however his traditional trademark antics were modified that year.

 Mr. Opportunity's TV commercials were animated by LAIKA/house in Portland, Oregon and the animation was directed by Aaron Sorenson entirely in the classic 2D animation style.

 In September 2011, following the earthquake and tsunami in Japan, which affected Honda's supply chain a lot, the campaign ended and was replaced by the "Good Reasons" campaign, featuring actor Patrick Warburton making jabs at a cardboard Mr. Opportunity in the introductory ad about a "man doing a cartoon man's job".

 Character design and look

 Mr. Opportunity appeared as a white man in his thirties.
-He has dark-blonde hair that is slightly up at the front in a kind of "cowlick" fashion and has green eyes.
+He has dark-blonde hair slightly up at the front in a kind of "cowlick" fashion and has green eyes.
 He typically wears a light-blue dress shirt with the sleeves rolled up, light brown slacks, and dark brown shoes.
 In older commercials, he wore a gray sport coat over that outfit.
 In the 2010 commercial "Paparazzi," Mr. Opportunity wore a dark blue suit and white collared shirt.